dgroomes/web-playground/browser-extensions/README.md

 See the README in [manifest-v3-chrome/](manifest-v3-chrome/).

+### `firefox-message-passing/`

+This is a Firefox web extension that illustrates message passing.

+See the README in [firefox-message-passing/](firefox-message-passing/).

 ## Notes

 The web is awesome.
 Web browsers are extremely powerful, and Web APIs are mostly brilliantly documented by